AroneSusau/zendesk-coding-challenge/README.md

 # Zendesk-Coding-Challange

-A coding challenge provided by the Zendesk team for an internship opportunity.
+A console based application that is written in javascript using the NodeJS runtime.
+The app makes HTTP requests to the Zendesk API to retrieve account tickets displayed in either a summary table or full details format.

-## Challange Functional Requirements
+## Challange Requirements

 - Connect to the Zendesk API.
 - Request the tickets for your account.